javanile/mush/README.md

 curl https://mush.javanile.org/demo | bash
 ```

-Add your custom code to `src/main.sh` or `src/utils/module.sh` files and run it with
+Add your custom code to `src/main.sh` or `src/utils/module.sh` files then run it with

 ```shell
 cd demo && ./bin/mush run
 ```

-In case you are ready to release your package, run
+In case you are ready to release your package, type the following command

 ```shell
 cd demo && ./bin/mush build --release